HUSAM-07/ihusam-portfolio/README.md

 # Intention

-- Wanted a NextJs based website to communicate myself and my experiances with the world
+- A NextJs & Typescript based website to communicate myself and my experiances with the world.

 ## Website is Live!